ANIMAL HUSBANDRY III (FEED AND NUTRITION) BAG202

 • Evaluate the dietary value of different legume seeds, as animal feeds.

-• Collect small samples of three oil seeds and legume seeds.
+• Collect and compare small samples of three oil seeds and legume seeds.

 • Compare the nutritional value of different fodder plant species.